BarkusHxndaaa/ScreenNode/README.md

 ```luau
 ScreenNode:StartRendering()
 ```
 Used to start rendering the ScreenNode.
-Will error if the ScreenNode GuoObject instance was destroyed.
+Will error if the ScreenNode GuiObject instance was destroyed.

 ```luau
 ScreenNode:StopRendering()